-- 1. A & B Phase Code Research and Analysis - a.
-The Consultant will provide research and analysis of the following jurisdictional regulations, codes, and ordinances: - Zoning regulations, development agreements, architectural standards, and covenants, conditions and restrictions including landscaping, site lighting and sign regulations. - Conservation/wetland regulations as they affect the structure and site planning. - Public improvement regulations. - Codes related to the size and configuration of the assisted living and skilled nursing facilities, if any. - Building codes including engineering requirements. - Fire safety code. - Health codes related to physical characteristics of the food service operation. - Regulation for licensing of the facility, if required. - Any other code enforced by jurisdictional authorities and affecting the Project's design. - b.
+1. A & B Phase Code Research and Analysis

+- a.
+The Consultant will provide research and analysis of the following jurisdictional regulations, codes, and ordinances: - Zoning regulations, development agreements, and covenants, conditions and restrictions including landscaping, site lighting, and sign regulations, - Conservation/wetland regulations as they affect the structure and site planning - Public improvement regulations, - Building and Fire safety codes related to site design, and - Any other code enforced by jurisdictional authorities and affecting the Project's site design. - b.
 The Consultant will visit the Project site and meet with the jurisdictional officials and enforcement officers, if any.
 The Consultant will give the Owner a written report of each meeting.
 Whenever possible, the meetings will be attended by the Owner's representatives and when necessary the Owner's consultants. - c.
-The Consultant will prepare documents to display resolution of code related design requirements. - 2.
-C & D Phase Code Incorporation - a.
+The Consultant will prepare documents to display resolution of code related design requirements.

+2. C & D Phase Code Incorporation

+- a.
 The Consultant will incorporate the detailed requirements of the code research and analysis into the construction drawings as approved by the Owner. - b.
 During construction, the Consultant will maintain contact with the local code authorities if required, and provide interpretation, clarification, and resolution of code-related issues